Twometer/nekosys/README.md

+# The Nekosys OS
-nekosys is an operating system from scratch
+nekosys is an operating system written from scratch

-## Structure on disk
+## Disk layout
-- Sector 0: FAT16 MBR and `boot.asm` stage one loader
+- Sector 0: MBR and `boot.asm` stage one loader: Loads Stage 2 so that we can use more than 512 bytes
-- Sector 1: `loader.asm` stage two loader

-### Stage one loader
-Loads the stage-two loader from disk and executes it

-### Stage two loader
-Parses the FAT16 file table, enters 32-bit protected mode, loads the memory table, loads the kernel from disk and executes it
+- Sector 1+: `loader.asm` stage two loader: Parses the FAT, loads the kernel into memory and executes it
+- The kernel is in a file called `NEKOLD` on the disk

+The disk must be formatted with FAT-16.